-Number one & the easiest source of finance for a small business is one’s own savings.
+Number one & the easiest source of finance for small businesses is one’s own savings.
 At any stage of business, when a business needs capital, an entrepreneur can tap into his personal assets such as – stocks, mutual funds, real estate, or jewelry – to raise money.
 He can either sell the assets to raise money or take a loan on any assets.
 Entrepreneurs can invest such personal capital in their business as equity capital, or they can give loans to their own company.

 Family & Friends

 Parents, siblings, extended relatives & friends who have excess cash to lend can be a go to option who may be willing to finance your business.
 They may lend the money to the business in the form of a loan or may be willing to take an equity stake in the company.

 Banks have a special department dedicated to providing loans to small companies.
 To get a loan from a bank, companies have to qualify for the bank’s minimum criteria.
-Every bank has its own criteria regarding earning potential, annual turnover, credit scores, etc. Banks offer many types of loans, such as working capital loans, term loans, loans against property, etc. Companies can choose the type of loans as per their requirement.
+Every bank has its own criteria regarding earning potential, annual turnover, credit scores, etc. Banks offer many types of loans, such as working capital loans, term loans, loans against property, etc. Businesses can choose the type of loans as per their requirement.

 Small Business Loans